|Room Type||Private room|

 P.S.
 Bonus points if you can tell me why grizzly bears are awesome

 I run my own company and usually work from home.
-Anastasia is a biochem PhD student from Germany currently stationed at UoM.
+The other flatmate Vanessa is a student from Germany.

 We all have our own things going on, but we're all friends and hang out together back at the apartment when we're around.
 Among other things, this usually entails sharing a meal, watching some TV or drinking and chatting.
 We're looking for a new flatmate that would fit well into this dynamic.
 If your idea of a flatshare is everyone sitting in their rooms alone, this might not be the best fit.